DavidCdeB/Common_Tangent/README.md

 * Calculates the Helmholtz free energy.

+<a name="example2"></a>
+## Why is `Common_Tangent` useful ?

-* Outputs the pressure-temperature phase diagram for the thermodynamic phase stability of both solid phases:
+* This program is useful becasue it outputs the pressure-temperature phase diagram for the thermodynamic phase stability of both solid phases:

 <!--<img  align="center" src="https://github.com/DavidCdeB/QHA_2D/blob/master/Images_for_README_md/PT_phase_Boundary_edit.png" width="256" height="256" title="Github Logo"> -->